Turn off the screen. Here are some fun activities to do with the kids on a cold winter’s day…

 8. Scavenger Hunt – See my other blog post for more details here.

-10. Crafts – Make a paper chain to count down to Spring, bead a necklace, paint, Look online for simple crafts for your age of child.
+10. Crafts – Make a paper chain to count down to Spring, bead a necklace, paint, and look online for simple crafts for your age child.

 11. Paper Airplanes – Always fun, see what different styles will go farthest.

 12. Tubby Time – Who says bath time has to be at night?
 Take a daytime bath just to mix it up.
 Put on some music or read a book or just let them play.